Hidden Palace Zone

-Hidden Palace Zone was never completed for the original release; however, a good portion of the first act is playable in the Sonic 2 Nick Arcade prototype and the Sonic 2 Simon Wai prototype.
+Hidden Palace Zone was never completed for the original release; however, a good portion of the first Act is playable in the Nick Arcade, Simon Wai and August 21st Alpha prototypes.
 It was one of the first levels to be worked on, however progress stopped early during production.
 It was nevertheless kept in the game throughout most of Sonic 2's development cycle, with its removal being a last minute decision.
 This is contrary to Wood Zone and Genocide City Zone, which, culled much sooner, were largely kept a secret.

-Unlike other scrapped levels in Sonic 2, Hidden Palace Zone still remains in a corrupted form on the final version of the cartridge due to the deletion process being generally rushed and can only be accessed through game enhancers such as Game Genie.
-The level plays the unused track 10 in the final game, but opted for the Mystic Cave Zone 2-player music track in the Simon Wai prototype.
-A second act can also be accessed, but it is a barren version of the first act in all versions of the game.
-The zone has an icon, intended for the level select screen, but is never seen in normal play.
-Oddly it does appear in Sonic the Hedgehog 3 however, as this game recycles Sonic 2's level select with minimal alterations.
+Unlike other scrapped levels in Sonic 2, Hidden Palace Zone still remains in a corrupted form in the final version of the cartridge due to the deletion process being generally rushed and can only be accessed through game enhancers such as the Game Genie.
+The level plays the unused track 10 in the final game, but opted for the Mystic Cave Zone 2-player music track in some of the prototypes.
+A second Act can also be accessed, but it is a barren version of the first Act in all versions of the game.
+The Zone has an icon, intended for the level select screen, but is never seen in normal play.
+Oddly, it does appear in Sonic the Hedgehog 3 however, as this game recycles Sonic 2's level select with minimal alterations.

-When Hidden Palace Zone was first made accessible to the public, many parts of the level were once grounds for debate, such as the so called "Master Emerald" which blocks a pipe.
+When Hidden Palace Zone was first made accessible to the public, many parts of the level were once grounds for debate, such as the so-called "Master Emerald" which blocks a pipe.
 In actuality, this was meant to be just a breakable object similar to the ones found in Hill Top Zone and Chemical Plant Zone.
-The Tails 1-up monitor was once thought to be a sign that the level was a Tails-exclusive zone, though we now know it exists due to object subtype changes that occurred early in development, as the monitors in this Zone seem to have been placed with the subtypes from the original Sonic the Hedgehog in mind due to Sonic 2 being built off it (the early Nick Arcade prototype places Tails 1-up monitors in Green Hill Zone where the Sonic monitors should be).
+The Tails 1-up monitor was once thought to be a sign that the level was a Tails-exclusive Zone, though we now know it exists due to object subtype changes that occurred early in development, as the monitors in this Zone seem to have been placed with the subtypes from the original Sonic the Hedgehog in mind due to Sonic 2 being built off it (the early Nick Arcade prototype places Tails 1-up monitors in Green Hill Zone where the Sonic monitors should be).
 The Shield monitor in the beginning was also presumably meant to be a Super Ring monitor, based on the changes in object subtype numbers.

 Some hacks, like Sonic 2 Delta and Sonic 2 Long Version, have attempted to restore the level using the graphics from the prototype version and level map and object data from the graphic-less version in the final release.

 Hidden Palace was removed but not forgotten.
 The name was recycled in Sonic & Knuckles for use in an unrelated level, and some of the background art was re-used in Sonic Spinball's Toxic Caves, also designed by Craig Stitt.
 Some elements like the glowing bridges and spheres in the background were used later in Sonic 3's IceCap Zone as well.
-The zone finally was restored 21 years later, as a single-act level in the 2013 remake of Sonic 2.
+The Zone was finally restored 21 years later, as a hidden single-Act level in the 2013 remake of Sonic 2.

 Unlike other scrapped levels, Hidden Palace contained enemies, none of which were seen in the final build of the original game.
 Some enemies were not given official names.
 It is also the only level in any of the Mega Drive Sonic games where enemies re-spawn if not on-screen.

-Almost all of the artwork is gone in the final game, and with this goes collision data, making the zone virtually unplayable without enabling debug mode (1, 9, 9, 2, 1, 1, 2, 4 with at the level select screen).
-It is impossible to complete the level without placing a capsule with debug mode.
-All the items in debug mode that you place are from Oil Ocean Zone.
-"Beating" both acts will take the player to Oil Ocean Zone.
+Almost all of the artwork is gone in the final game, and with this went the collision data, making the Zone virtually unplayable without enabling edit mode (01, 09, 09, 02, 01, 01, 02, 04 with at the level select screen).
+It is impossible to complete the level without placing a capsule with edit mode.
+All the items in edit mode that can be placed are from Oil Ocean Zone.
+"Beating" both Acts will take the player to Oil Ocean Zone.